brandenc40/WUPHF.com/README.md

   password: <PASSWORD>
 ```

-### You'll also need a twIML template for the phone call.
-This is what I use:
+### You'll also need a TwIML template for the phone call.
+The app is set to use the `from_name` and `message` variables and replace them with what's inputted by the user.

 #### These can be created here https://www.twilio.com/console/twiml-bins